ibm-cloud-docs/EventStreams/messagehub120.md

 The {{site.data.keyword.messagehub}} Alpha program provides early access to the next version of the service.

-Use  the following information to get your app running with the {{site.data.keyword.messagehub}} Alpha program:
+Use  the following information to get an app running with the {{site.data.keyword.messagehub}} Alpha program:

-## Create the Message Hub service
+## 1. Create the Message Hub service
 {: alpha_create}

 1. Click the **Message Hub vNext - Production** tile, which is an experimental service in the